Information Technology and Professional Skills

 This module examines how software systems are designed.
 Students analyse the elements of human/computer interaction to understand how to engineer software in order to produce useable, testable and verifiable systems.
 Case studies and practical business examples are studied in order to identify and solve problems in allocating tasks between people and computers.
 The module concentrates on such areas as the nature of current software engineering; the software lifespan and development process: specification; design; testing and debugging, and software project planning.

 This module introduces the basic skills of object orientated programming.
 Students develop programmes in the C++ programming language and identify methods of using relevant programmes to solve business problems.
-The modules covers the following areas: C++ programme analysis and specification; other programming languages; programme construction; data types; primitive and reference variables in C++, statements, blocks, conditions, loops, input and output; program design: methods, structures, objects; problem analysis and solution; presentation of solutions; and data processing.
+The module covers the following areas: C++ programme analysis and specification; other programming languages; programme construction; data types; primitive and reference variables in C++, statements, blocks, conditions, loops, input and output; program design: methods, structures, objects; problem analysis and solution; presentation of solutions; and data processing.

 The module reinforces fundamental concepts and develops an awareness of the issues involved in implementing larger-scale software projects, and introduces the concepts and principles of abstract data types.
 It develops an ability to design and express algorithms and introduces concepts of space and time complexity.
 Selected generic algorithms and techniques for data manipulation will be explored.
 The module covers data and programme structures; physical, logical and abstract views; abstract data types; algorithms: abstraction, refinement and expression in pseudo code; introduction to analysis and complexity; appreciation of recursive techniques; methods for sorting, searching and merging; object oriented programming: use of objects in C# to represent data, and to manage the user interface; exploration of more advanced techniques for structure and control of OO program processes; deployment of container classes and collections; integrated development environment: pragmatics of developing and deploying applications; examples of automatic code generation, with tools such as GUI builders; practical use of an IDE in creating programs.

-Quantitative Methods For Computing
+Quantitative Methods for Computing

 This module introduces the basic mathematical techniques relevant to computer science applications and explores ideas of proof and logic.
 Concepts such as set theory and applications are explored, as are maps, graphs of functions; calculus and logic; Boolean expressions; basic algebraic techniques for rearranging expressions; the solution of simple equations; simple inequalities; permutations and combinations; number systems and notations; index laws, fractional and negative powers; square root exponents; exponential function; logarithms and bases; trigonomical concepts, co-ordinates and vectors and matrices.